On defining morality in moral psychology

 All social scientists who study morality should be equally forthcoming.
 Acknowledging our biases, we can avoid concealing our convictions and merely pretending to appreciate the diversity of the convictions of others.

-Don Collins Reed is Professor Emeritus of Philosophy at Wittenberg University, Springfield, Ohio, USA 45501.
+Professor Emeritus of Philosophy at Wittenberg University, Springfield, Ohio, USA 45501.

 Anscombe, G.E.M.
 1958.
 Modern moral philosophy.
 Philosophy Vol. 33, (124): 1-19.